 You have certainly redesigned the incredibly chic panama hat to fit women as well as men and various occasions.
-I love how you include sparks of colours in some of your pieces.
-What inspires you when you are in your atelier?
+I love how you included sparks of colours in some of your pieces.
+What inspires you when you are at your atelier?

 I get inspired by everything I see, it all depends on the moment!
 In one day I can make a collection, my inspiration comes from all my experiences in my life.
 From traveling and being in different places that have different moods, light, colors, etc to my day to day life and all the things I experience.
 It can be plants, the ocean, color combinations i see in nature, clothing, etc

 The real process are the people that are part of it.

 Sourcing the right materials that are align with your values in terms of sustainability has added another challenge.
 Was it hard to find Toquilla straw and other materials that are pesticide free?
 How are the growing techniques on Ecuadorian farms these days compared to what we hear from many Western plantations?

 Toquilla straw is grown organically with no pesticides.
 It is a standard practice in Ecuador because Toquilla Straw grows in certain locations only, so there is no need to use any chemicals which works for our benefit because that is part of our mission.

 It really amazes me how your built your brand sticking to your values.
 How did you stumble across the pineapple material?
 Pinatex is a result of another game-changing woman.
 How did you meet?

 Yes I am very focused on this because I think it is our responsibility as business owners that produce goods to make them without harming the planet and its living things, I think it has to do with respect and being considerate.